sarbal/R_course/lessons/part1.md

 ```
 ?order
 ```
-- you can write your function for tasks that are usually repetitive or have some 'abstract' purpose (i.e., plotting scatter)
+- you can write your function for tasks that are usually repetitive or have some 'abstract' purpose (i.e., making scatter plots)
 ```
 my_plot <- function(data){
  plot(data, pch=19, col="blue", cex=2)